rmorillo24/balena_uuid_osversion_vpn/README.md

 - prints the result: [uuid, os version, VPN endpoint]

+NOTES:
-NOTES: this script only works with online devices.
+- this script only works with online devices.
+- requires the CLI installed
+- Log-in to the CLI with a user that can use the API key generated and used in the script